johnmgreenwell/switch/README.md

 ## Overview

-This HAL-mediated custom switch driver permits ease of use which is portable across many platforms.
+This HAL-mediated custom switch driver permits ease of use that is designed to be platform-independent.
 Debouncing is handled internally provided that the object is polled at a user-defined interval.

 ## Usage